Last revised May 26, 2023.

 Panel XV:

 And that was it for our visit to the dramatic cliff face of Agawa Rock.
 There are a few other pictographs just a bit further but they are beyond public access.
-We turned around and headed back for a last look at the two bears, the horse and rider, the Mishipeshu and snakes.
+We turned around and returned for a last look at the two bears, the horse and rider, the Mishipeshu and snakes.

 ——————————–